vbursztyn/multiwoz-to-rasa/README.md

 [![FB messenger demo](https://j.gifs.com/XL0gVo.gif)](https://www.youtube.com/watch?v=35YqSL8Oimg)

+All deployable files are included and may be considered helper files in the event of a new deployment.
+However, connecting to Facebook is entirely based on custom configuration, which can't be automated.
+The steps to replicate are fully and concisely documented [here](https://rasa.com/docs/rasa/user-guide/connectors/facebook-messenger/).

+Please contact group member Victor Bursztyn at v-bursztyn@u.northwestern.edu in case you would like to schedule a session with our original live demo.

 ## 5: Restaurant bot Google Assistant deployment.

 [![Google Assistant demo](https://j.gifs.com/Mw2RWR.gif)](https://www.youtube.com/watch?v=niHGCLBaflc)

+All deployable files are included and may be considered helper files in the event of a new deployment.
+However, deploying a chatbot to Google Assistant as a new skill requires custom configuration throughout, and similarly to Facebook Messenger this can't be automated.
+The steps to replicate are fully documented [here](https://blog.rasa.com/going-beyond-hey-google-building-a-rasa-powered-google-assistant/).

+Please contact group member Victor Bursztyn at v-bursztyn@u.northwestern.edu in case you would like to schedule a session with our original live demo.

 ## References
 * Bocklisch, T., Faulkner, J., Pawlowski, N., & Nichol, A. (2017).
 Rasa: Open source language understanding and dialogue management. arXiv preprint arXiv:1712.05181.